As the environmental cost of fast fashion and our clothing choices have become more widely recognized, a new breed of online thrift store has emerged.

 They have their own unique "infinity exchange," which allows users to enjoy one of their bag purchases for up to 12 months, and then when you return the item, you can receive up to 70-80% off the purchase price of your next choice.

 Given that many people may choose to change bags as their styles and tastes evolve, this could be the perfect solution for the circular handbag experience.
 And with a curated collection of handbags, this sustainable shopping experience will undoubtedly help you bag up the eco-friendly way.

 Best for: The Outdoors and More

 We love the ethos Patagonia shares.
-Patagonia Worn Wear is their dedicated online platform for recycling their items.
-Furthermore, the platform allows customers to send back their own branded gear and, in return, receive a store credit for new Patagonia clothing.
+Patagonia Worn Wear is their dedicated online platform for recycling their items and mainstays in outdoor gear.
+Furthermore, the platform allows customers to send back their own branded gear and, in return, receive store credit for new Patagonia clothing.